Phil Robertson: Personal life

-Robertson and Marsha "Miss Kay" Carroway started dating in 1964 as "high school sweethearts."
-The couple was married in 1966.
-Despite early troubles in their marriage due to Robertson's "sex, drugs and rock 'n' roll lifestyle," a 2013 editorial published by Yahoo TV correspondent Kelly Woo described the Robertsons' union as a "long-standing, rock-solid marriage."
+Robertson and Marsha "Miss Kay" Carroway began dating in 1964 as "high school sweethearts."
+The couple were married in 1966.
+Despite early troubles in their marriage due to Robertson's "sex, drugs and rock 'n' roll lifestyle," a 2013 editorial published by Yahoo!
+TV correspondent Kelly Woo described the Robertsons' union as a "long-standing, rock-solid marriage."
 Their first son, Alan, was born while they were attending college.

-Robertson is a devout Christian, a member of and elder at the White's Ferry Road Church of Christ in West Monroe, and is outspoken about his beliefs.
-He had various personal problems in his 20s including excessive alcohol drinking, causing a separation in the marriage for a period and he credits a subsequent religious awakening for being able to overcome the problems.
-Robertson opposes abortion and has called it a violation of the Declaration of Independence.
-He frequently speaks about the issue during public appearances.
+Robertson was a devout Christian, a member of and elder at the White's Ferry Road Church of Christ in West Monroe, and was outspoken about his beliefs.
+He had various personal problems in his 20s including excessive alcohol drinking, causing a separation in the marriage for a period and he credited a subsequent religious awakening for his having been able to overcome the problems.
+Robertson opposed abortion and called it a violation of the Declaration of Independence.
+He frequently spoke about the issue during public appearances.
 In 2013, alongside joint author Mark Schlabach, Robertson published a memoir titled Happy, Happy, Happy.